 - Provide visible, accessible neighbourhood policing;

-- Support victims, protect vulnerable people and maintain public safety.
+- Support victims, protect vulnerable people and maintain public safety; and

 Demands placed upon the force are significant.
-On average, the force deals with almost 1 million calls for service per year, of which approximately 250,000 are emergencies.
-On a typical day, there will be approximately 1 officer on duty for every 1,243 people living in the area, 290 crimes and 1,205 incidents recorded, 33 people reported missing and 135 vulnerability risks assessments completed.
-In addition, the Force tackles approximately 190 organised crime groups involving over 2,500 members whose criminal activities reach far beyond the force.
+On average, the force deals with almost 1 million calls for service per year, of which approximately 250,000 are 999 calls.
+On a typical day there will be 340 crimes and 1,246 incidents recorded, 32 people reported missing and 143 vulnerability risk assessments completed.
+In addition, the force tackles approximately 154 organised crime groups involving over 2,692 members whose criminal activities reach far beyond the force.

-The force has embarked upon a major restructure of its operating model, placing increased emphasis on daily allocation of reduced resources in accordance with threat, harm and risk, focused on early identification of vulnerability to provide appropriate support.
-This presents significant challenges, particularly regarding child sexual exploitation and abuse, cyber crime, modern slavery and human trafficking, which have increased demand and the complexity of crime.
+The force allocates its resources to meet demand in accordance with daily assessments of threat, harm and risk and by focusing on putting the needs of the community first, the early identification of vulnerability and the provision of appropriate support.
+Balancing these demands with reduced resources presents significant challenges, particularly regarding mental health, child abuse, cyber crime, modern slavery and human trafficking, which have contributed towards the increasing complexity of crime.